-We first sought to optimize the reaction conditions starting from the procedure reported by Bloom et al22.
-The photoredox reactions are carried out in a commercially available instrument-Lumidox II system (Analytical Sales and Services, New Jersey) fitted with an active cooling base (Analytical Sales and Services, NJ), and 445 nm Blue LEDs.
-A table fan was used to keep the reaction block cooled to room temperature for the duration of the experiment (6 hr.).
-(Note: Lumidox II allows for up to 96 photoredox reactions to be completed in parallel and is an optimal platform for small-scale reaction optimization and performance.)25 A photograph of the setup is shown in Figure 1A.
-The small peptide angiotensin-II (seq: H2N-DRVYIHPF-CO2H) and the acceptor 3-methylene-2-norbornanone (herein termed NB for short) were used to screen experimental conditions for efficient conversion (reaction scheme shown in Figure 1B).
-The effect of aqueous buffers with various co-solvents, amount of catalyst loading, equivalents of Michael acceptor, and angiotensin concentration were all varied to optimize the (summarized reaction Supplementary Tables ST1-ST4).
-A representative LC trace is shown in Figure 1C, which highlights the conversion efficiency to the angiotensin-NB adduct by comparison to the peaks corresponding to endogenous (unmodified) angiotensin decarboxylated angiotensin peptide.
-The mass chromatogram of the corresponding LC trace is provided in Supplementary Figure SF1.
-The experiments with cesium formate buffer (pH 3.5) and DMSO (5%, 10%, 20% v/v) resulted in high conversion.
+We first sought to optimize the reaction conditions, starting from the procedure reported by Bloom et al.29 The photoredox reactions are carried out in a commercially available instrument-Lumidox II system (Analytical Sales and Services, New Jersey)-fitted with an active cooling base (Analytical Sales and Services, NJ) and 445 nm blue light-emitting diodes (LEDs).
+A table fan was used to keep the reaction block cooled to room temperature for the duration of the experiment (6 h).
+(Note: Lumidox II allows for up to 96 photoredox reactions to be completed in parallel and is an optimal platform for small-scale reaction optimization and performance.)32 A photograph of the setup is shown in Figure 1A.
+The small peptide angiotensin II (seq: H2N-DRVYIHPF-CO2H) and the Michael acceptor 3methylene-2-norbornanone (herein termed NB for short) were used to screen experimental conditions for efficient conversion (reaction scheme shown in Figure 1B).
+The effect of aqueous buffers with various cosolvents, amounts of catalyst loading, equivalents of Michael acceptor, and angiotensin concentrations were all varied to optimize the reaction (summarized in ST1-T4).
+A representative liquid chromatography (LC) trace is shown in Figure 1C, which highlights the conversion efficiency to the angiotensin-NB adduct by comparison to the peaks corresponding to endogenous (unmodified) angiotensin and decarboxylated angiotensin peptide.
+The mass chromatogram of the corresponding trace is provided in Supplementary Figure SF1.
+The experiments with cesium formate buffer (pH 3.5) and dimethyl sulfoxide (DMSO) (5, 10, 20% v/v) resulted in high conversion.
 Considering that greater amounts of DMSO may diminish signals of modified and unmodified peptides, we elected to use only 5% DMSO (v:v) for further reactions.